Explore work experience that challenges and inspires you. Co-op opens doors for you to join a wide range of organizations before graduation.

 How do I apply?

 Applicants must apply online, where they can also submit the required documents.
-Note: student applications for the 2016-17 Co-op intake are now closed.
-Stay tuned for the 2017-18 intake coming in summer 2017.
+To get started, follow this link for the application and checklist.

 How much does Co-op cost?